cyb3rsyph0n/runce/Readme.md

 ## Locking

-The MongoDB tracker uses a lease document (`_id: 'global'`) updated with `leaseUntil`.
+The MongoDB and PostgreSQL trackers use a lease document/record (`_id: 'global'` or `name: 'global'`) updated with `leaseUntil`.
 If another process holds a valid lease, `run` exits with code 1.
 The file tracker doesn't support locking.

 ## Idempotency Patterns